Menu

 Time management video image

-While you may be provided with a lecture, lab or tutorial timetable, you will not be provided with times for revising your course material or be told when to start your next assignment.
+While you may be provided with a lecture, lab or tutorial timetable, you will not be provided with times for revising your course material or be told when to start your next assessment.
 So, you need to set times for these tasks in your own time schedule, planning for both the semester and the week ahead.
 The following four tips will help you manage your study time better.

 1) Write all assessment due dates onto a single calendar sheet